hazelcast/hazelcast-docker/README.md

 ### HZ_LICENSE_KEY (Hazelcast Enterprise Only)

-The license key for Hazelcast Enterprise can be defined using the `HZ_LICENSE_KEY` variable
+The license key for Hazelcast Enterprise can be defined using the `HZ_LICENSE_KEY` variable.

 ```
 $ docker run -e HZ_LICENSE_KEY=<your_license_key> hazelcast/hazelcast-enterprise